ClarisseSrs/CV/README.md

 # Introduction

-This is the VueJS version of [StartBootstrap Resume](https://github.com/BlackrockDigital/startbootstrap-resume) template.
+This is a Bootstrap/Vue resume forked from [webdevsuperfast](https://github.com/webdevsuperfast/startbootstrap-resume-vue) github

 ## Building from Source